wp-cli/handbook/bug-reports.md

 * What you expected to see.
 * What you actually saw.

+Following this template will help guarantee you are submitting a full bug report:

+Environment: affected software and versions (please see environment-specific note below)

+Summary: in narrative form, such as “While testing feature x, I encountered z.”

+Steps to reproduce the bug (Please be as detailed and specific as possible.
+It's a good idea to go back and follow your steps a second time to make sure another user can recreate the issue by following the steps directly without assuming any actions)
+1. this
+2. is
+3. what
+4. you
+5. do

+Results and impacts:, including severity level (what were the expected results, what were the actual results? who, how and to what degree affected?)

+Workarounds (do any workarounds exist?, if so what are they?)

+Relevant diagnostics (include any crash reports, stack traces or debug output relevant to the issue.
+Any screenshots or gifs of issue are helpful too!)

 For instance, instead of:

 > I think WP-CLI is broken.
 Can you help me?